 Why this happens

-Data simplification and zoom extent make the map load faster and limit the file size of the resulting tileset.
+Data simplification and zoom level limiting make your map load faster and limit the file size of the resulting tileset.

 Vector data simplification

-Simplification at lower zoom levels reduces complexity on the map where the details would not even be noticed, making it load faster.
+Simplification at lower zoom levels reduces complexity on the map in places where the details would not even be noticed.
+This simplification makes the map load faster.

 Minimum and maximum zoom levels